All Cochrane Reviews (including protocols and updates) must be copy-edited before publication.

 Copy-editing must be done by either a member of Copy Edit Support or an accredited copy-editor in the Cochrane Review Group (CRG).
 This policy was introduced in May 2012.

 If CRGs wish to use a member of their editorial team to copy-edit Cochrane Reviews, the nominated person must pass, or have passed, the Copy Edit Support accreditation test.
-For more information contact Elizabeth Royle, Copy Edit Support Manager.
+For more information contact Elizabeth Royle, Copy Editing Manager.

 All Cochrane Reviews and protocols must follow the guidance in the Cochrane Style Manual.